-Let’s Ride has been innovatively linked to the new national PDHPE curriculum, so the program can be delivered as part of a PDHPE strand, as a school sport option or as an extra-curricular activity.
+Let’s Ride has been innovatively linked to the new national PDHPE curriculum, so the program can be delivered as part of a PDHPE strand in primary schools, as a school sport option or as an extra-curricular activity.
 It is also a great opportunity for schools to promote a healthy lifestyle message, tied into road safety and active travel options.

 Teachers and coaches are our assets

 Cycling Australia values the role of teachers not just in the classroom but in the school yard as well.
 Their enthusiasm for improving children’s lives is often understated.
 Society places its trust and confidence in teachers who as educators, have one of the most important roles for our children, outside of parents and carers.

 Coaches are also a wonderful influence on children throughout their formative years.
 Coaches are the people who deliver the skills with fun and enjoyment.

 The information below is a guide to how schools, coaches and sporting organisations can deliver the Cycling Australia program within Sporting Schools.

 |Sporting Schools School Yard to Sports Star: Sara Carrigan

 Cycling has been Olympian Sara Carrigan’s passion since she was 14.
 Now a coach, she’s sharing her knowledge and passion through her own cycling school for all levels of ability from total beginners to the more experienced novice.
 Read more

 Let expert coaches teach your students how to read a putt or improve their cadence through the expanded Sporting Schools secondary program.
 Read more

 Following the successful launch of Cycling Australia’s Primary School Sporting Schools program Let’s Ride, Cycling Australia will launch into secondary schools in Term 1, 2018 with Let’s Ride 4th Gear and She Rides 4th Gear.
 Read more